Rank 2 Ulrich bundles on general double plane covers: Existence of Ulrich bundles

-Moreover, $H_1H_2H_3$ is clearly of pure codimension 2 and is Cohen-Macaulay (since both depth and dimension are 0).
-The divisors $\mc O_X(H_i)$ are all isomorphic to $\mc O_X(s)$.
-Thus, the bundle $\mc E=\mc F(2s)$ (see equation \eqref{explicit-bundle} for definition of $\mc F$) has a global section
+Moreover, $D_1\cap D_2\cap D_3$ is of pure codimension 2 and is Cohen-Macaulay (since both depth and dimension are 0).
+Thus, there is a bundle $\mc E$ which sits in the short exact sequence \eqref{explicit-bundle} and has a global section